What is the current status of this program?

 What is the timeline?

-Applications were due at 11:59 Eastern on September 30, 2024.
-DOT is planning to complete awards early in the calendar year 2025.
+Applications were due September 30, 2024.
+DOT planned to complete awards early in calendar year 2025.
 There will not be another application cycle for this funding opportunity.

 What other incentives could I use to help me accomplish my goals?